ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 The Sampling Point allows to pick through the laminate at a certain point to run detailed analyses.

 Key features:
-: - Layup in the object tree of the closest element to the selected point.
+  - Layup in the object tree of the closest element to the selected point.
   - Sampling direction defines the ply order (bottom-up or top-down).
   - Reference direction defines the 0 degree axis of the element used for the evaluations (CLT).
   - Optional a user-defined coordinate system can be selected to compute the reference direction.
 The element normal and reference direction defines the result coordinate system.
-  - 2D plots showing the layup, stress, strain and failure distribution through the laminate.
+  - 2D plots showing the layup, stress, strain, and failure distribution through the laminate.
   - Polar plot of the laminate properties.
   - Analysis based on the Classical Laminate Theory (CLT).
-  - Export to ESAComp, CSV file …
+  - Export to ESAComp, CSV file, etc.

 * **Usage:**
   ```pycon